-- DANGER Indicates an imminently hazardous situation that, if not avoided, will result in death or serious injury.
+Indicates an imminently hazardous situation that, if not avoided, will result in death or serious injury.
 This signal word is to be limited to the most extreme situations, typically for machine components that, for functional purposes, cannot be guarded.

-WARNING - Indicates a potentially hazardous situation that if not avoided, could result in - tion that, if not avoided, could result in death or serious injury, and includes hazards that are exposed when guards are removed.
-It may also be used to alert against unsafe practices. - CAUTION Indicates a potentially hazardous situation that, if not avoided, may result in minor or moderate injury.
+WARNING - Indicates a potentially hazardous situation that, if not avoided, could result in death or serious injury, and includes hazards that are exposed when guards are removed.
+It may also be used to alert against unsafe practices.

+Indicates a potentially hazardous situa-CAUTION - tion that, if not avoided, may result in minor or moderate injury.
 It may also be used to alert against unsafe practices.